דלג לתוכן הראשי

 LyGenesis: An Innovative Solution for Mini-Livers, Human Trials.

-LyGenesis is a biotechnology company developing a groundbreaking technology for growing "mini-livers" in the lymph nodes of patients suffering from end-stage liver failure.
+LyGenesis is a biotechnology company developing a groundbreaking technology for growing "mini-livers" (ectopic organoids) in the lymph nodes of patients suffering from end-stage liver failure.
 This approach may provide an innovative solution to the problem of organ shortage for transplantation and save many lives.

 LyGenesis technology: